 To map data to a field

-- On the sidebar, click Settings > Data > Import > Import your data.
+- On the Sell sidebar, click Settings > Data > Import > Import your data.

 - In Select a field to import to, click the dropdown menu to choose the correct field to map each column

-You can also map to custom fields that are already created, or, if necessary, add a new field.
+You can also map to custom fields that are already created, or add a new field if necessary.

 Sometimes (most commonly with a contact import) you have to make a choice whether to import a contact as a person or a company.
-If your header doesn't specify this, you're asked to clarify whether you want this data applied to the person or company contact.
+If your header doesn't specify this, you must clarify whether you want this data applied to the person or company contact.

 If the importer doesn't have a suggestion, such as a tag field, you can click the dropdown box to find the relevant default or custom field in your list.
 You can also type the name of the field and the importer will automatically filter the list.

-When you have mapped a field, you can edit the column or ignore it so the entire column is ignored and the data is not imported.
+When you have mapped a field, you can edit the import settings.

 To change your import settings